Intelix8996/cdm-project/docs/platform-description.md

 + `rti` is low, `pop` is low, `push` is high
 + `inc` - increnent `C1`
 + `store` - write `R1` to `S1` at address in `C1`
-+ Then, `0b0nnnnnnn` is present on `Address Out` and theese are higher bits of ROM address
++ Then, `0b0nnnnnnn` is present on `Address Out` and these are higher bits of ROM address

 *'return from bank':*